dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

     Hooray!
 It's running!

     > [!IMPORTANT]
-    > This single command helps illustrate the power of a container.
-Containers make running apps easy. **No installs.
+    > To emphasize, this single `docker run` command helps illustrate the power of a container.
+Containers make running things easy. **No installs.
 No setup.
 Just run.**

-3. Connect to the database using the `psql` tool:
+## 📞 Connect the app to the database

-    ```bash
-    psql -h localhost -U postgres
-    ```

-    When you're prompted for the password, enter the password we defined in the command:

-    ```bash
-    secret
-    ```

-    You should now be connected!
-It worked! 🎉

-5. Disconnect from the database by running the following command from inside the `psql` tool:

-    ```bash
-    \q
-    ```
+Now that the container is up and running, it's time to update the app to connect to it.

-6. To configure the app to connect to the database, create a `.env` file with the following content:
+1. The app uses a `.env` file to configure the database settings.
+Create a `.env` file with the following content:

     ```dotenv save-as=.env
     PGHOST=localhost